-Dr. Barry Eppley is an experienced and highly skilled plastic surgeon who takes pride in closely listening to his Indianapolis breast augmentation patients and understanding the exact shape and breast contour they desire.
+Dr. Barry Eppley is an experienced and highly skilled plastic surgeon who takes pride in closely listening to his breast augmentation patients and understanding the exact shape and breast contour they desire.
 To help patients achieve their goals, he offers a wide selection of breast implants.
-You can view the results of some of Dr. Eppley’s breast augmentation patients from Indianapolis and throughout Indiana by visiting his breast augmentation results section.
+You can view the results of some of Dr. Eppley’s breast augmentation patients by visiting his breast augmentation results section.

 The contribution of the breast to a woman’s body shape and self-image has changed greatly over the years and varies amongst different cultures.
 At present, a fuller breasted body is desired by many women in America.
 Because an individual’s body build is largely determined by genetics, women may not be able to achieve this look through diet and physical exercise.
 In addition, the effects of pregnancy on a woman’s breasts are usually not favorable, often causing sagging and loss of breast volume.
 Today, through modern biomaterials technology, it is now possible to safely and reliably alter the shape of a woman’s breasts.
 Some with small, underdeveloped, asymmetrical, or sagging breasts may choose to undergo breast augmentation.
 This operation is very effective at improving the size and shape of the breast by implanting specially designed implants beneath the breast or chest wall muscles.

 - How To Choose A Breast Implant Size

 - Breast Implant Insertion